up

 MCPL provides many educational opportunities to our customers regarding environmentally responsible choices along with several resources to help them "go green" including:

-• a contemporary conversation program with Elizabeth Kolbert, staff writer for The New Yorker and author of the Pulitzer Prize-winning The Sixth Extinction, about the topic of climate change and how we can make impacts through our habits and decisions;
+• Hosting a contemporary conversation program with Elizabeth Kolbert, staff writer for The New Yorker and author of the Pulitzer Prize-winning The Sixth Extinction, about the topic of climate change and how we can make impacts through our habits and decisions.

-• partnering with Montgomery Energy Connection to host a light bulb exchange program; and
+• Partnering with Montgomery Energy Connection to host a light bulb exchange program.

-Climate Change Efforts in the County's FY25 Budget
+Climate Change Efforts in the County Executive's FY26 Recommended Budget

 image